cozy533/discord-video/README.md

 ### Windows
 ``discord-video.bat <video-file>``

-Output will then be a file ending with -compressed.webm
+Output will then be a file ending with -compressed.mp4